Widiskel/blum-bot/README.md

 - run `npm install`.
 - run `cp src/config/config_tmp.js src/config/config.js && cp src/config/proxy_list_tmp.js src/config/proxy_list.js`
 - To configure the app, run `nano src/config/config.js` and add your telegram app id and hash there
-- To Configure Proxy, run `nano src/config/proxy_list.js` and fill up yout proxy using provided format (it currently support only HTTPS proxy), if you don't use proxy then just let it blank [].
+- To Configure Proxy, run `nano src/config/proxy_list.js` and fill up your proxy using provided format (it currently support only HTTPS proxy), if you don't use proxy then just let it blank [].
 ```
 export const proxyList = [];
 ```